picosonic/bbc-fdc/tools/README.md

  * `-sort` Sort sectors in diskstore prior to writing image
  * `-summary` Present a summary of operations once complete
  * `-tmax` Specify the maximum track number you wish to try stepping to
+ * `-title` Override the title used in metadata for disk formats which support it (.td0 / .fsd)
  * `-v` Verbose

 ## Return codes :